handsomefox/disable-windefend/README.md

 1. You may need to disable Tamper Protection.
 2. Run Disable.bat/Enable.bat to disable/enable Windows Defender.
-3. (Optional) If you don't want to use Python, you can run files in "bat" folder manually (disable needs to be ran twice).
+3. (Optional) If you don't want to use Python, you can run files in "scripts" folder manually (disable needs to be ran twice).

 ## Some additional stuff you may want